Ian Hicks, AO, Chair

 Gitz is Chief Financial Officer of MPF and has been working for the past 9 years within Ian Hicks Family Office – Applied International.
 A passionate accountant and Chief Financial Officer with 20 years experience in Finance and Accounting.
 She started her carrier in public accounting and prior to this, she served as a Chief Financial Officer in Retail Industry and in IT Tech firm.
 She has a strong background in Finance and Tax with her Masters degree in Taxation and is a fellow of CPA Australia and Tax Institute of Australia and a graduate member of AICD.

 MPF is a Public Benevolent Institution with Deductible Gift Recipient Item 1 tax status.
 All donations are tax deductible.
-As all operational costs are covered by the George Hicks Foundation, 100% of donations are distributed as community grants.
+In 2017 the George Hicks Foundation made a ten year commitment to fund the operational costs of the MPF.
+Projects are funded with donations from our wide range of donors.